catalyst/moodle-assignsubmission_maharaws/README.md

 locking.
 If portfolios are locked, they can be archived automatically in Mahara once grading has finished.

-The plugin requires that Mahara 20.10 or newer is installed.
-If you are using Mahara 20.04 or earlier (not supported with security fixes by the project any more), apply the patches from the [issue report](https://bugs.launchpad.net/mahara/+bug/1882461).
+The plugin requires that Mahara 23.04 or newer is installed.
+If you are using Mahara 22.10 it will be neccesary to use the older versions of the plugin.

 Branches